JWT Security Testing for QA Engineers

 A practical guide to testing JSON Web Token security in your APIs.
-Learn how to decode JWTs, test for common vulnerabilities like algorithm confusion and expired token acceptance, and build JWT assertions into your automated test suite.
+Learn how to decode JWTs, test for common vulnerabilities like algorithm confusion and.

 JSON Web Tokens are the dominant authentication mechanism in modern APIs.
 They power login flows, authorisation checks, and service-to-service communication across virtually every production system built in the last decade.
 And because they're so ubiquitous, they're also one of the most commonly misconfigured security components in those same systems.